mozilla/gecko-dev/browser/components/asrouter/docs/targeting-attributes.md

 ### `doesAppNeedPin`

-Checks if Firefox app can be and isn't pinned to OS taskbar/dock.
+Checks if Firefox app can be and isn't pinned to OS taskbar/dock or Windows start menu in MSIX builds.

 ### `doesAppNeedPrivatePin`